XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 Referenced from https://gist.github.com/sappenin/2c923bb249d4e9dd153e2e5f32f96d92 with some modifications:

 #### Binary Encoding
 To support this idea, we first need a way to leverage the current [STAmount](https://xrpl.org/serialization.html#amount-fields) binary encoding.
 To accomplish this, we notice that for XRP amounts, the maximum amount of XRP (10^17 drops) only requires 57 bits.
-However, in the current `XRP` amount encoding, there are 62 bits available, so we can repurpose one to indicate if an amount is indeed a MPT or not.
+However, in the current `XRP` STAmount encoding, there are 62 bits available.
+So, so we can repurpose one of these bits to indicate if an amount is indeed a MPT or not (and still have 4 bits left over for future use, if needed).

-The rules for reading the binary amount fields would be backward compatible, as follows:
+This enables MPT amounts to be represented in the current `STAmount` binary encoding.  he rules for reading the binary amount fields would be backward compatible, as follows:

 1. Parse off the Field ID with a type_code (`STI_AMOUNT`).
 This indicates the following bytes are an `STAmount`.
 2. Inspect the next bit.
-If `1`, then this is **not** a MPT or XRP (instead this is a regular IOU token amount).
-However, if the first bit is `0`, then continue.
+If its value is `1`, then continue to the next step.
+If not, then this `STAmount` does **not** represent an MPT nor XRP (instead this is a regular IOU token amount, and can be parsed according to existing rules for those amounts).
 3. Ignore (for now) the 2nd bit (this is the sign-bit, and is always 1 for both XRP and MPT).
 4. Inspect the 3rd bit.
 If `0`, then parse as an XRP value per usual.
-However, if `1`, then parse the bytes as a MPT.
+However, if `1`, then parse the remaining `STAmount` bytes as an MPT.

 #### Encoding for XRP Values (backward compatible)